edgexfoundry/device-onvif-camera/doc/guides/SimpleStartupGuide.md

    profileName:
    statusCode: 404
    ```
    > NOTE: The `jq -r` option is used to reduce the size of the displayed response.
-The entire device profile with all resources can be seen by removing `-r '"profileName: " + '.profile.name' + "\nstatusCode: " + (.statusCode|tostring)'`
+The entire device profile with all resources can be seen by removing `-r '"profileName: " + '.profile.name' + "\nstatusCode: " + (.statusCode|tostring)', and replacing it with '.'`

 ## Manage Devices
 Follow these instructions to update devices.